 Furthermore, if I wanted to create a bar chart or a donut chart, etc. I don’t have to use the full name.
 I can just use the abbreviated code that I created in the new column.

 These are the things that I constantly look for in my lookup tables.
 I’m always looking for these opportunities to make things more concise for my consumer when I create my visualizations.
-And so, say I want to create some city codes.
+Let’s say I want to create some city codes.
 The Column from Examples feature could quickly give me the codes for all these different cities.
 Instead of having these long names in my charts, I can now have an abbreviated code fast.

 These are just examples of what you can actually do with this amazing feature.
 I definitely recommend that you try and play around with it.
 It is by far my favorite feature inside Power Query.
 I use it a lot these days instead of writing out complex logic.
 I just get a lot of it done very quickly using this feature, as I’m optimizing my tables for my model.